OfficeDev/teams-toolkit/packages/function-extension/README.md

 ## Introduction

-`TeamsFx` input binding:
-1. Gets environment variables from `local.settings.json` and environment configuration and provides `TeamsFxConfig` as input variable which can be used by TeamsFx SDK.
+`TeamsFx` function extension does the following binding work for Teams app developers:
 1. Do authorization for http trigger: Http request must have Authorization header with access token, the client id of which should be in the list of `ALLOWED_APP_IDS` or equals to `CLIENT_ID` setting.
-1. Refresh user access token if it's about to expire.
+1. Refresh user access token in request header if it's about to expire.
+1. Provide user access token in `TeamsFxContext` as Azure Functions input binding.

 ## Usage

+### How to get the package
+The package is published to [nuget.org](https://www.nuget.org/) with package id `Microsoft.Azure.WebJobs.Extensions.TeamsFx`.
+You can use your favorite tool to install the package to your project.

 ### JavaScript